Public Interest Law Scholars Program

-The Blume Public Interest Scholars Program, originally named the Public Interest Law Scholars Program when it was founded in 1988, is an integral part of Georgetown Law’s public interest community.
+The Public Interest Law Scholars Program, founded in 1988, is an integral part of Georgetown Law’s public interest community.
 Facilitated by the Office of Public Interest and Community Service (OPICS), the program has helped launch the public interest legal careers of hundreds of Georgetown Law graduates.

 Purpose